MikaZeilstra/WalkOnSpheres/Readme.md

 This repo is an educative implementation for walking spheres used to render diffusion curve images.

-It should be plug and play when cuda is installed and compiled with visual studio.
+It should be plug and play when CUDA 11.8 is installed and compiled with Visual Studio 2022.

 ## Controls

-The application has several debug/educational features which can be controlled using the keyboard
+The application has several debug/educational features which can be controlled using the keyboard.

 ### Screens

-The application consits of several screens which can be navigated using the left and right arrow screen.
+Several can be navigated using the left and right arrow screen.

 The first screen shows only the curves for the diffusion curves,

 The second screen starts of blank and is the screen which contains the current solution

-The third screen shows a image which encodes the distance to the closest diffusion curve from its coordinate
+The third screen shows an image which encodes the distance to the closest diffusion curve from its coordinate

 The fourth image shows the color value of the closest point on the closest diffusion curve.

-And the last screen show the laplacian of the current solution since we try and solve for the laplacian to be zero this can be interpreted as the error
+And the last screen show the Laplacian of the current solution since we try to solve for the Laplacian to be zero this can be interpreted as the error

 ### Keys